'The best in the world' - Root's stunning year and the records he could break

 Root is now hunting all manner of records: most Test centuries by an England batsman in a year; most Test runs by an England batsman in a year; most Test runs by anyone in a year.

-Not only that, but the ease with which he is racking up the runs makes you wonder if an England batsman has ever played better...
+Not only that, but the ease with which he is racking up the runs makes you wonder if England have ever had it so good…

 'The best in the world right now'